varaprasadz-boop/VenGrow/replit.md

-# PropConnect - Real Estate Marketplace India
+# VenGrow - Real Estate Marketplace India

 ## Overview

-PropConnect is a real estate marketplace platform designed for the Indian market, connecting property buyers, sellers, and brokers.
+VenGrow is a real estate marketplace platform designed for the Indian market, connecting property buyers, sellers, and brokers.
 The application facilitates property listings, searches, inquiries, and transactions with features like verified sellers, package-based listing subscriptions, and role-based dashboards.

 The platform follows a modern full-stack architecture with React/TypeScript on the frontend, Express.js for the backend API, and PostgreSQL (via Neon serverless) for data persistence.
 The design system is built on shadcn/ui components with Tailwind CSS, drawing inspiration from Airbnb's property cards, Linear's clean interfaces, and popular Indian real estate platforms like 99acres and MagicBricks.